Necco: 1900s

+Advertisement for Necco Wafers from the spring of 1916.

 Two other confectionery companies, Ball and Fobes, founded by confectioner Daniel Fobes in 1848, and Bird, Wright and Company, a confectionery company based in Boston and founded in 1856, joined forces with Chase and Company in 1901 to become the three members of the original Necco family.
 The three confectionery firms then moved into a newly constructed manufacturing plant in the Fort Point–South Boston Waterfront area of Boston, Massachusetts, one year later and became the largest establishment devoted entirely to confectionery production in the United States.

 The Boston Wharf Company developed the 1902 complex of four five-story buildings at 253 Summer Street and 11-37 Melcher Street.
 BWC named the adjacent streets Necco Court, Necco Street, and Necco Place.
 In 1907, 5 and 6 Necco Court were added behind the existing complex, connected by a four-story interior bridge.
 With nearby rail and water transportation, BWC specialized in shipment and storage of sugar and molasses.
 The Domino Sugar factory was also located nearby.

 Success prompted the company, in 1906, to introduce a profit sharing plan.
 Necco continued its production while the confectionery industry continued to boom through the turn of the century.
 Around the same time, businessman David L. Clark began experimenting with his own candy creations in his home outside of Pittsburgh, Pennsylvania.
 He began selling the Clark candy bar for five cents and shipping his creation to soldiers fighting in World War I. At the same time, Charles Miller started a business manufacturing and selling homemade candy in the Boston area.
 Clark's creation and Miller's Mary Jane quickly become two of the most popular candy creations in the country.